 ✅ SPF 50 sunscreen: The Mara sun through a vehicle roof hatch is strong.
 Apply before every morning drive.

 ✅ Malaria prophylaxis (prescribed): Start before arrival.
-Consult your doctor for the current recommended medication and paediatric dosage for children.
+Consult your doctor for the current recommended medication and pediatric dosage.

 ✅ Basic first aid kit: Antihistamine, blister plasters, rehydration sachets, antiseptic wipes.
 Most camps have comprehensive first aid.
 This covers the small daily needs.

 Charter flights between Kenya’s parks operate with a strict 15kg limit per person in a soft, squashable bag.
 This means: no hard-shell suitcases, no rigid trolley cases, no frame backpacks.
 A duffel bag, soft-sided holdall, or foldable travel bag is the correct format.
-Sense of Adventure states this at booking and at every pre-departure communication — the number of guests who still arrive at Wilson Airport with a hard Samsonite and face a repacking crisis is sufficient that it warrants extra emphasis here.
+Sense of Adventure states this at booking and in every pre-departure communication: the number of guests who still arrive at Wilson Airport with a hard Samsonite and face a repacking crisis is sufficient to warrant extra emphasis here.
+This is a key part of the Kenya safari packing list to ensure smooth travel between safari destinations.

 Ready to Pack?
 Ready to Go.
 Contact Sense of Adventure.